Back to Top

 Still have questions?
 Contact us today at 770.642.6939 or 1.800.939.9694 or send us an email.

 What You Need To Know About Renewing Your CDAProSolutions Training offers coursework to help you meet the renewal requirements.
-In July 2017, ProSolutions Training received the Council’s new CDA® Gold Standard Training Certification because of the quality of our online coursework, the support services we provide for students and our comprehensive learning management system.
+ProSolutions Training was one of the first organization to earn the Council’s CDA® Gold Standard Training Certification because of the quality of our online coursework, the support services we provide for students and our comprehensive learning management system.

 To ensure that early childhood education professionals have current knowledge and skills to work with young children and families, the Council for Professional Recognition requires that the Child Development Associate (CDA) Credential TM be renewed every three years.